evanspa/pe-fp-app/README.md

 [![Build Status](https://travis-ci.org/evanspa/pe-fp-app.svg)](https://travis-ci.org/evanspa/pe-fp-app)

-pe-fp-app is the REST API endpoint for the [fuel purchase system](#about-the-fuel-purchase-system).
-The fuel purchase system consists of 2 tiers:
+pe-fp-app is the REST API endpoint for the
+[Gas Jot system](#about-the-gas-jot-system).
+The Gas Jot system consists of 2 tiers:
 [client applications](#client-applications) and the server application. pe-fp-app represents the server application; it exposes a REST API endpoint to client applications.